vsaint1/golias-engine/README.md

 ## Engine Core Architecture

-> ⚠️ **Note:** This diagram is a work in progress and may change in future versions.
+> ⚠️ **Note:**  This diagram is a work in progress and may not reflect the current state of the engine.
 ![Engine Architecture](docs/architecture.png)